by L. Mudrak

-Now Esther’s uncle, Mordecai, was deeply saddened by this edict and decided that Esther needed to do something about it.
+Now Esther’s cousin, Mordecai, was deeply saddened by this edict and decided that Esther needed to do something about it.
 It was her “job” to save the Jews.
 This story is in Esther 4-7.
 You can read all of the book of Esther in a short amount of time if you would like to read the whole story.

 “All the king’s officials and the people of the royal provinces know that for any man or woman who approached the king in the inner court without being summoned, the king has but one law: that he be put to death.
 The only exception to this is for the king to extend the gold scepter to him and spare his life.
 But thirty days have passed since I was called to go to the king.”
 Esther wanted to remind Mordecai what the rule was.

 Mordecai replied, “Do not think that because you are in the king’s house, you alone of all the Jews, will escape.
 For if you remain silent at this time, relief and deliverance for the Jews will arise from another place, but you and your father’s family will perish.
 And who knows that you have come to royal position for such a time as this?”

 The pressure is really on Esther because she knows that what Mordecai said is true.
 There is no safety from Haman, who is out to destroy all the Jews.
 She knows she needs to step up and help her people.
 Now that’s a burden!

 Esther tells Mordecai to have the people fast, along with her, and she will go to the king.
 “And if I perish, I perish.”
 That is bravery most of us don’t have.